 The logistics play behind the tourism

 The deeper strategy is about shipping, not just sunbathing.
-The government wants Freeport, with its deepwater harbour and container port, to serve as a logistics platform plugged into international trade routes.
+The government wants Freeport, with its deepwater harbour and container port, to serve as a logistics platform plugged into world trade routes.

 Global operators are circling.
-MSC has upgraded the Freeport Container Port and, with a partner, is in talks to acquire Hutchison Ports operations in several countries, a move that would deepen its grip on the terminal.
+MSC has upgraded the Freeport Container Port, and with a partner is in talks to buy Hutchison Ports operations in several countries, which would deepen its grip on the terminal.

 Energy reform sits underneath it all.
 The government has moved to take control of the Grand Bahama Power Company, aiming for uniform national electricity rates and lower bills that make the island more competitive.

 For a foreign reader, the context is a long climb back.
-Hurricane Dorian flattened much of the island in twenty nineteen, and years of stagnation preceded it, so the current wave is as much recovery as expansion.
+Hurricane Dorian flattened much of the island in twenty nineteen, after years of stagnation, so the current wave is as much recovery as expansion.

 There are loose ends.
-The long-delayed sale and redevelopment of the flagship Grand Lucayan resort is still grinding through what Davis called careful sequencing, a reminder that headline pledges take years to become concrete.
+The long-delayed sale and redevelopment of the flagship Grand Lucayan resort is still grinding through what Davis called careful sequencing.
+That is a reminder that headline pledges take years to become concrete.

 The wider signal is regional.
-If a storm-battered island can reinvent itself as a trade gateway on the strength of cruise and logistics capital, it offers a template other Caribbean economies, long tied to tourism alone, will watch closely.
+If a storm-battered island can reinvent itself as a trade gateway on cruise and logistics money, it offers a template other Caribbean economies, long tied to tourism alone, will watch closely.

 The maritime base is expanding too.
-The Grand Bahama Shipyard is rebuilding docks lost in the storm, with plans described by officials as the largest floating-dock ship-repair facility in the hemisphere once complete.
+The Grand Bahama Shipyard is rebuilding docks lost in the storm, with plans officials describe as the largest floating-dock ship-repair facility in the hemisphere once complete.

 More players are arriving.
-Royal Caribbean has moved to buy the long-shuttered Xanadu Beach Hotel and nearby land to build a private beach destination, while air arrivals rose more than thirty percent in a single year.
+Royal Caribbean has moved to buy the long-shuttered Xanadu Beach Hotel and nearby land for a private beach destination, while air arrivals rose more than thirty percent in a single year.

 Why is Grand Bahama attracting so much investment?